The Best Dill Cultivars for all Your Needs

 Mammoth Long Island Dill (Anethum graveolens 'Long Island Mammoth') Developed on Long Island, New York, specifically for its large size and high yield of leaves.
 This one is ideal for commercial production.

-Dill for the Ages - Best Dill Variety for Seed Production
+Dill for the Ages - Best Dill Cultivars for Seed Production

 Superdukat Dill